MsLaureb/MySQL/README.md

 - **C_PCT** - Presenting Commission, Float
 - **M_ID** - Presenting Manager ID, Integer
 - **D_ID** - Presenting Department ID, Integer

+- **SQL** - query to find average salary of an employee from Employee table.

+- **SQL** - query to find maximum salary from Employee table.

+- **SQL** - query to find those employees whose salaries are greater than 10000.
+Return firt name, last name, and salary.

+ - **SQL** - query to find the employees whose salary is in the range between 9000 and 18000.
+Return full name, contact details and salary

+- **SQL** - query to find the employees whose first name starts with the letter ‘A’.
+Return the first and last name, and salary

+- **SQL** - query to count the number of employees worked under each manager.
+Return manager ID and the number of employees

+- **SQL** - query to find the employees whose first or last name begins with 'D'.
+Return first name and last name